AntonioLok/Find-Recipe-ReactJS/README.md

 # Recipe Project
 This project allows find recipes for any dish that they want.
-Instructions, ingredients and a video is provided for the user.

 This project was created using ReactJS.
 The data is retrieved using the free api https://www.themealdb.com/api.php